The Black Door: Production

 Filming began in February 2022, and although the series is based in Mpumalanga, it was filmed on a farm in Honeydew, outside Johannesburg.
 The entire set was built from scratch in six weeks.
 Executive director of the series, Mpumelelo Nhlapho, says that they wanted the sets to feel authentic, and open up the world, adding to the cinematic feel of the series, and also making for more playing areas in their style of filming as compared to the traditional style of telenovelas, which are mostly shot in a studio.

 Broadcast

-The series premiered on the 11th of April 2022 on e.tv and repeats on eXposed.
+The series premiered on the 11th of April 2022 on e.tv, with late night reruns on eXposed.
 The series was also added to the streaming service eVOD.

+Reception

+According to the Broadcasting Research Council 's TAMS review, during its run the series reached over 2 million viewers, slightly lower than the viewership figures for its timeslot, which previously displayed e.tv telenovela Imbewu: The Seed.
+Despite this, it became the third most watched series on the channel.
+The series received mixed reviews from viewers, with some complaining on the series being too early for primetime viewing, and questioning whether e.tv had unsigned the Broadcasting Complaints Commission of South Africa's Code of Conduct.

+Spin-off series

+Isitha: The Enemy

+In April 2023, e.tv and BlackBrain Pictures announced that a new spinoff series, titled Isitha: The Enemy.
+The series continues from the events of The Black Door and follows the Sokhulu family and the return of Chuma.
+The starring cast of The Black Door, including Thobani Nzuza reprise their roles, with Dawn Thandeka King, Lindani Nkosi and Khanyisani Keswa being part of the cast.
+The series is currently on its second season.